justeslam/offsec2/notes/windows_enumeration.md

 # Find out if you have admin privileges on any computers in the domain
 > Find-LocalAdminAccess # May take a few minutes
 # See who's logged in & other info
-> Get-NetSession -ComputerName web04 -Verbose # Untrustable on Windows 11
+> Get-NetSession -ComputerName web04 -Verbose # Untrustable on Wi
+ndows 11
+# This is more reliable, look for admins to be logged on machines, either to collect their NTLM hash or to impersonate commands running as him
+> .\PsLoggedOn.exe \\file04
+# Another way to get logged on users, needs local admins rights
+> Get-NetLoggedOn -ComputerName <servername>
 # We can obtain the IP address and port number of applications running on servers integrated with AD by simply enumerating all SPNs in the domain, meaning we don't need to run a broad port scan
 > Get-NetUser -SPN | select samaccountname,serviceprincipalname
 # See if we can perform an AS-REP Roast on any users